-FIBA expect Olympic rosters made of athletes playing regularly at the FIBA 3x3 World Tour, Challengers and the FIBA 3x3 Women’s League since these are the events which bring the highest amount of ranking points, an important eligibility criterion.
+FIBA expect Olympic rosters made of athletes playing regularly at the FIBA 3x3 World Tour, Challengers and the FIBA 3x3 Women’s Series since these are the events which bring the highest amount of ranking points, an important eligibility criterion.

 In theory yes though there is a risk of conflict in game times and schedule.

 The period was From November 2, 2018 until November 1, 2019.
 You can find the ranking of November 1 from here

 Actually no. It is in FIBA’s regulations that all FIBA 3x3 official national team competitions have the same number of men and women’s teams.
 They also play on the exact same court as testimony of FIBA’s willingness to promote women’s 3x3.

 There are no limits to how many naturalized players teams can feature but all of them must have a valid passport dated before January 1, 2018.

 National federations can increase their ranking by allowing their players to play frequently in high-level FIBA 3x3 events, such as the FIBA 3x3 World Tour, Challengers and the FIBA 3x3 Women’s Series.